St. Patrick's Church—An Irish Blessing

 St. Patrick Church's patron saint

-A parade of priests and parishioners chose the patron saint of Ireland—Patrick—as the patron of their parish in Erin Prairie, Wisconsin, almost 160 years ago.
+A parade of priests and parishioners chose the patron saint of Ireland—Patrick—as their parish’s patron in Erin Prairie, Wisconsin, in the late 1850s.
 My ancestors and their descendants have been at worship at St. Patrick’s Church there since then.
 They left this place with a firm foundation of faith, which they took into the world with them.
-They returned to this place, time and again, to mourn and bury their dead, to welcome new members of the family at baptisms, to celebrate new love at marriages and honor old love with celebratory Masses to recognize the longevity of those marriages.
+They returned to this place, time and again, to mourn and bury their dead, to welcome new family members at baptisms, to celebrate new love at marriages, and to honor old love with celebratory Masses to recognize the longevity of those marriages.

-Coloring this period are stories of Indian raids, barn-raising bees, and prolonged Irish wakes characterized by ample supplies of food and whiskey, keeners to chant when mourners got quiet, and pipe-smoking prayer ceremonies.
+This era’s stories include Indian raids, barn-raising bees, and prolonged Irish wakes characterized by ample supplies of food and whiskey, keeners to chant when mourners got quiet, and pipe-smoking prayer ceremonies.
 One source told about parishioners walking up to fifteen miles carrying their shoes.
 Careful not to wear out or ruin their shoes in the mud, folks didn’t step into them until they reached the church steps.

-My first-known ancestor in Erin Prairie was my great-great-grandfather, Patrick Lavelle, who received a land grant for property in 1855, which remains in our family to this day.
+My first-known ancestor in Erin Prairie was my great-great-grandfather, Patrick Lavelle, who received a land grant for property in 1855, which remains in our family today.
 Patrick married his wife, Bridget Pierce, at St. James Church in Hudson, Wisconsin—the county seat—in January 1860.

 Little is known about Erin Prairie as a parish before 1857.
 In the fall of that year, Father J. J. McGee was stationed in Hudson, Wisconsin, and said the first mass in Erin.
-To show their gratitude to God, the people immediately began erecting a little log church.
+The people immediately erected a log church to show their gratitude to God.
 But since Father McGee’s tenure in Hudson was short-lived, the church was never completed.
 The people of Erin Prairie were again without divine services.

 Reverend Napolean Mignault

 In the fall of 1858, Reverend Napoleon Mignault was sent to Hudson, becoming the second Catholic pastor at the county seat.
-From there, he attended Erin once a month, saying mass at the homes of parishioners.
+From there, he attended Erin monthly, saying mass at parishioners’ homes.
 With the prospect of having a priest visit them regularly, the people of Erin Prairie rededicated themselves to build a church there.
-The log church they began building in 1857 remained abandoned because it would be too small to accommodate the large number of families settling in the rapidly-developing county.
-They decided to erect a more massive structure, but the decisions about what location would be most convenient for the greatest number of people delayed their project.
+The log church they began building in 1857 remained abandoned because it would be too small to accommodate the large number of families settling in the rapidly developing county.
+They decided to erect a more massive structure, but deciding what location would be most convenient for most people delayed their project.

-That’s why Patrick and Bridget married in St. James Church in Hudson.
-It wasn’t until a few months after their marriage in 1860, when John Meath, a local Erin farmer, donated two acres of land where a frame church was erected on the current site of St. Patrick’s Church.
+That’s why Patrick and Bridget married at St. James Church in Hudson.
+It wasn’t until a few months after their marriage in 1860 that John Meath, a local Erin farmer, donated two acres of land to erect a frame church on the current site of St. Patrick’s Church.
 During the summer of 1862, Father Mignault left Hudson, and Erin Prairie was again without pastoral services, except for an occasional visit made by Father Coffee from Hastings, Minnesota.
-In late 1862 the Reverends Nicholas and James Stehle were sent to Hudson to fill the religious void left by Father Mignault.
-Again, Erin was attended to from Hudson, until February 1864, when the first resident priest, the Reverend John Conroy, came to minister to the members of the Erin congregation.
+In late 1862, the Reverend Nicholas and James Stehle were sent to Hudson to fill the religious void left by Father Mignault.
+Again, Erin was attended to from Hudson until February 1864, when the first resident priest, the Reverend John Conroy, came to minister to the members of the Erin congregation.

 In addition to Erin, Father Conroy served five other communities from St. Patrick’s Church—New Richmond, Cylon, Stanton, Wilson, and Hammond.
 Those were days when people willingly traveled long distances to get what they needed.
 The sturdy pioneers thought nothing of it, prizing their rare and somewhat limited religious privileges.

-Shortly after his arrival in Erin, Father Conroy began erecting a new parsonage.
+Father Conroy began erecting a new parsonage shortly after his arrival in Erin.
 In the spring of 1866, Phillip Brady, a local contractor and joiner* started work on the new church, a forty-four by eighty-foot structure that would reach a height of twenty-four feet.
-In February1867, a fire destroyed the almost-completed building.
+In February 1867, a fire destroyed the almost completed building.
 Only the plastering remained unfinished.

-In May 2007, just over 140 years after that building was annihilated, Dora Marie Rohl and Barbara Rohl, sisters from Hudson, Wisconsin, donated $200 to the St. Patrick’s Building Fund in memory of Philip S. Brady.
-Even though parishioners were never able to use that church, the women wanted to honor Brady’s role in building it.
+In May 2007, just over 140 years after the fire annihilated that building, Dora Marie Rohl and Barbara Rohl, sisters from Hudson, Wisconsin, donated $200 to the St. Patrick’s Building Fund in memory of Philip S. Brady.
+Even though parishioners could never use that church, the women wanted to honor Brady’s role in building it.

 Their donation came with personal information about Mr. Brady.
-A native of Ireland, he was married to Margaret Runions, their great-grandmother, during the church’s construction.
-The family history noted Mr. Brady had walked to Hudson to complete papers, and when he returned to Erin, he found the church had been struck by lightning.
+A native of Ireland, he married Margaret Runions, their great-grandmother, during the church’s construction.
+The family history noted Mr. Brady had walked to Hudson to complete papers, and when he returned to Erin, he found lightning had struck the church.
 They said the devastation he experienced caused his health to decline.

 Although a discouraging event for all, the residents of Erin continued their quest for a new church with steadfast faith.
 They faced this calamity head-on, beginning work on the new church almost immediately, thanks to S. A. Jewett’s generous donation of $500 worth of lumber.
 At that time, Jewett had his own lumber business in the neighboring community of Jewett Mills.